GoogleCloudPlatform/community/tutorials/serverless-vpc-access-private-mongodb-atlas/index.md

 1. Click **Create Connector**.

 1. Enter a name for the connector.

     This tutorial uses `mongo-connector`.

-1. Select a region.
+1. Select a region that match the region of your serverless service.

 1. Keep the `default` network selected.